Bill introduced to ban pumping own gas in Illinois

-SPRINGFIELD, Ill. — A state lawmaker has introduced a bill that would ban pumping your own gas starting next year.
+OAK PARK, Ill. — A state lawmaker has introduced a bill that would ban pumping your own gas starting next year.

 Camille Lilly (D-Oak Park) sponsored House Bill 4571, which had its first reading on Feb.
 5. It was subsequently referred to the House Rules Committee.